-Zone based heating & cooling systems work by having seperate thermostats wired to your central control panel.
+Zone-based heating & cooling systems work by having separate thermostats wired to your central control panel.
 These systems are electronically connected to dampers in your ductwork that help to distribute the conditioned air where you want it.

 The Solution to Uneven Temperatures